Legal Ethics Counsel – Making Sense of the Gray Areas

 - The list of questions goes on.
 Independent, confidential counsel will get you to the answers.

-Legal Ethics Audits to Ensure Best Practices
+Legal Ethics Reviews to Ensure Best Practices

 The world for lawyers is evolving, rapidly, and so are the ethical challenges that lawyers and law firms face.
 Firms must have sound policies and procedures in place to address and manage ethical issues like client conflicts, confidentiality, technology, outsourcing, attorney marketing, and fee arrangements, to name a few.
 Even the best policies and procedures at any firm will be useless if they are not being followed, consistently.